ylaxor/adl-recognition-via-text/README.md

-# Revisiting Textual Representations for Domain-Robust Human Activity Recognition in Smart Homes
+# Towards Domain-Robust Activity Recognition using Textual Representations of Binary Sensor Events

 Language-based representations have recently emerged as a promising approach for cross-domain Human Activity Recognition (HAR) in smart homes, where binary sensor streams are verbalized into natural-language descriptions processed by pretrained encoders.
 However, prior work has typically fixed both the textualization scheme and the embedding model, leaving open how linguistic design choices influence transferability.